 Setting new expectations in image-guided surgery

 OTL was created with the belief that all physicians want to have confidence in their ability to see with clarity and treat with certainty.
 Our technology is intended to be incorporated in products to initially be applied in the diagnosis and staging of cancer, and if successful we believe it has the potential to ultimately improve the care of patients.
 Preclinical research suggests that OTL technology may also be applicable to other disease states including autoimmune diseases.
-Some of the other tracers on the market today have significant limitations because they may not be sufficiently sensitive or specific to the identification of diseased tissue, and they may result in false-positives within healthy cells.
-OTL38 is an illuminating, and innovative proprietary dye that has been developed to attach to diseased cells, allowing the clinician to distinguish those from healthy cells.
-Our molecules bind specifically to targeted disease tissue within minutes of injection.
-If successfully tested, this will provide surgeons with a way to visually enhance the identification of disease.
+Some of the other imaging agents on the market today have significant limitations because they may not be sufficiently sensitive or specific to the identification of diseased tissue, and they may result in false-positives within healthy cells.
+OTL38 is an illuminating and innovative proprietary compoud that has been developed to attach to diseased cells, allowing the clinician to distinguish those from healthy cells.
+Our compounds bind specifically to targeted disease tissue within minutes of injection.
+If successfully tested and approved, this will provide surgeons with a way to visually enhance the identification of disease.
 OTL38 has received orphan drug designation from the FDA.

 For surgeons, new approaches